Rental property insurance

 Loss of income for rental property | X | ✔ | X |

-However, it is essential to note that while both homeowners and landlord policies provide liability coverage for the homeowner, if you rent your home and your tenant injures themselves on your property, your homeowners insurance could deny the claim.
+However, it is essential to note that while both homeowners and landlord policies provide liability coverage for the homeowner if you rent your home and your tenant injures themselves on your property, your homeowners insurance could deny the claim.
 Carrying standard homeowners insurance on a rental property is not advised — a homeowners policy assumes your home is owner-occupied and is not structured to cover the heightened risk involved in renting out your property.
 Obtaining proper coverage through a landlord policy is crucial for financial protection if you are renting property long-term.

 Additional coverage for your renters

-The coverages that your renters need will vary based on the type of rental you have.
+The coverage that your renters may need will vary based on the type of rental you have.
 Renters staying in a short-term or vacation rental likely do not need to purchase any additional insurance.
 If they have homeowners insurance coverage or renters insurance on their primary residence, their personal property coverage will likely cover at least a percentage of their personal property while on vacation.

 However, if your guest is living in your rental home long-term, they may want to consider a renters insurance policy.
 Your landlord insurance does not provide any coverage for personal property owned by the tenant, and your tenant also likely needs liability coverage of their own in case they are found negligent for guest injuries or damage to someone else’s property.
-Thankfully, renters insurance is relatively inexpensive, costing an average of just $174 per year, according to the Insurance Information Institute (Triple-I).
+Thankfully, renters insurance is relatively inexpensive, costing an average of just $170 per year, according to the Insurance Information Institute (Triple-I).